-And this is not without good reason; the combination of plentiful external controls and the superb ‘FUNC’ menu, which offers single-screen access to virtually every other aspect of the camera’s operation, makes mastering a PowerShot simple and using it remarkably fluid, making it one of the most popular digital cameras on the market today.
+And this is not without good reason; the combination of great external controls and the superb ‘FUNC’ menu, which offers single-screen access to virtually every other aspect of the camera’s operation, makes mastering a PowerShot simple and using it remarkably fluid, making it one of the most popular digital cameras on the market today.

-What you do not receive, however, is any significant control over the apertures and shutter speeds of the camera, except from a small selection of subject modes.
+What you do not receive, however, is any significant control over the apertures and shutter speeds of the camera, except a small selection of subject modes.

 A Perfect White Balance

-In addition to the camera’s built-in auto white balance, the SD500 features a total of five different white balance settings, including sunny, cloudy, incandescent, fluorescent, and fluorescent H. You may also set the white balance manually by pointing the camera at a white or gray object and using the ‘custom’ white balance setting.
+In addition to the camera’s built-in auto white balance, the SD500 features five different white balance settings, including sunny, cloudy, incandescent, fluorescent, and fluorescent H. You may also set the white balance manually by pointing the camera at a white or gray object and using the ‘custom’ white balance setting.
 This setting is available as an additional white balance option.

 Even if you switch the camera off, it will keep the custom white balance setting that you have previously selected.
-When shooting normally outside, the auto white balance serves its purpose admirably (as confirmed by our studio tests).
+When usually shooting outside, the auto white balance serves its purpose admirably (as confirmed by our studio tests).

 If you want the colors to be more muted, it is best to remain with the preset (or use the one-push custom WB).
-When we asked Canon about its method of determining the white balance, we were told that the warm colors that appear on the camera’s display when it is shooting in incandescent light are deliberate and are done so in order to “try to keep some of the warm atmosphere of this kind of shot.”
+When we asked Canon about its method of determining the white balance, we were told that the warm colors that appear on the camera’s display when it is shooting in incandescent light are deliberate and are done so to “try to keep some of the warm atmospheres of this kind of shot.”
 This information was conveyed to us after we contacted the company.

 Performance in a Flash